yoheishimomae/device-wall-discovery/README.md

 Notes
 ===

+- Run `rake list` and list of USB devices will be output to JSON file
-Use `config.yml` to blacklist certain devices (such as USB Hub, camera etc.)
+- Use `config.yml` to blacklist certain devices (such as USB Hub, camera etc.)
+- Set `redis: false` in `config.yml` to disable Redi script if you don't have it setup.